smokingpun/smokingpun.github.io/_drafts/startup-content-audit.md

 KPIs give the best high-level overview of how your company is doing and identifies potential areas of weakness (high churn, poor conversion of trial to paid, etc.).

-We'll use the content audit to identify content improvements that will improve your KPIs.
+Your content audit should identify actions that will improve your KPIs.

-I also like to note down answers to these questions:
+At the top of your content audit, I also like to answer these questions:

 * What is your main growth channel at the moment?
 * What do you think the main problem is with your content?